Is the Brownian bridge a good noise model on the boundary of a circle?: Preliminaries and Karhunen-Lo eve's decomposition theorem

-An immediate consequence of this remark is that when one needs to model a pure noise on the circle, then he must choose processes whose expansion have both odd and even terms. \end{oss}
+An immediate consequence of this remark is that when one needs to model a pure noise on the boundary of a circle, then he must choose processes whose expansion has both odd and even terms.